DoubleZJones/security-and-compliance-engineering/README.md

 ### Microsoft Bookings Deployment
 **Summary:**
 Collaborated with a customer to design and deploy a Microsoft Bookings solution.
 Created a shared mailbox, configured delegate permissions, and established a centralized workflow for handling appointment requests.

+---

+## 7. Deployment of DLP Policies and Sensitivity Labels
+**Summary:**
+Tested, configured, and deployed Microsoft 365 Data Loss Prevention policies and Sensitivity Labels across multiple environments.
+Ensured policies aligned with organizational data-handling requirements and supported secure collaboration.

+**Key Actions:**
+- Evaluated existing data flows and risk points.
+- Implemented DLP rules for email, SharePoint, and Teams.
+- Published Sensitivity Labels with appropriate encryption and access controls.
+- Validated policy behavior with test users and real workflows.
+- Provided guidance to staff on proper usage.

+**Impact:**
+Strengthened data protection posture and reduced the risk of accidental or unauthorized data exposure.